The Town Criers

 Gordon and Lucy Ann continued on with the Town Criers, bringing in replacements.
 In mid-1946, other members were Gus Bivona and Ralph Collier.[5]
 Aside from singing, their act featured comedy, mostly provided by Gordon, and gimmicks.
 They appeared in two films in 1945, RKO’s Radio Stars on Parade and an uncredited appearance in Columbia’s musical western Song of the Prairie starring Ken Curtis.
 In 1946, they appeared in another Columbia Ken Curtis musical western, Cowboy Blues, for which they received credit.

 By the mid-1940s, both Lucy Ann and Gordon had begun to make names for themselves as soloists.
 When Georgia Carroll, who was Mrs. Kay Kyser, retired from singing at the end of 1945 due to pregnancy, Lucy Ann took her spot as the band’s featured female vocalist.
-Billed as “Lucyann” Polk during her time with Kyser, she made her first solo recordings with the orchestra in 1946 on Columbia.
-That same year, Gordon became featured novelty singer for Crosby’s band, making his first solo recordings with them on ARA.
+Billed as “Lucyann” Polk during her time with Kyser, she made her first soloist recordings with the orchestra in 1946 on Columbia.
+That same year, Gordon became featured novelty singer for Crosby’s band, making his first soloist recordings with them on ARA.
 Gordon also recorded as vocalist for Don Brassfield and His Swing Sextette on the Mastertone label that year as well.

 Post-Polk Era

 The Town Criers, with Gordon and Lucy Ann, left Dorsey in March 1948 to do a solo act, bringing in three more members.
 The new act failed to take off and both Polks returned to Dorsey in May, this time without the Town Criers.
-The vocal group limped along on its own for another year or so, bringing in Carolyn Sherwood, sister of Bobby, to replace Lucy Ann.
+The vocal group limped along on its own for another year or so, bringing in Caroline Sherwood, sister of Bobby, to replace Lucy Ann.[6]
 In 1949, Lillian Lane was a member, leaving in September to go solo.

 In 1953, the name Town Criers was once again in the spotlight, this time led by Canadian Jack Duffy with four fellow countrymen.
 This version of the Town Criers had emerged from the second version of the Sentimentalists vocal group that had worked with Dorsey in the late 1940s alongside the original Town Criers.
 Dorsey owned the name Sentimentalists, and the group had to find a new name when they left the band.
 They recorded with Wingy Manone on the Atlantic label but had disappeared from the music press by year’s end.